 The IRS demands a final accounting, and it's up to the executor or survivors to file the paperwork.
 Here's what you need to know about the deceased's final tax return, reporting income and deductions, inheritance and more.

-Death and taxes may be equally inevitable, but the taxman demands the last word.
-Death does not excuse a final accounting with the IRS.
+When someone dies, the need to deal with federal and state tax issues often continues.
 In fact, taxes can further complicate the lives of survivors.
-Depending on when the death occurred, federal estate taxes may be due, and state inheritance taxes could come into play as well.
+Federal estate taxes may be due, and state inheritance taxes could come into play as well.
 Our focus here will be on federal income taxes.

 Final tax return

-The chore of filing the taxpayer's final return usually falls to the executor or administrator of the estate, but if neither is named, a survivor must do it.
-The return is filed on the same form that would have been used if the taxpayer were still alive, but "deceased" is written after the taxpayer's name.
-The filing deadline is April 15 of the year following the taxpayer's death.
+The filing of the deceased taxpayer's final return usually falls to the executor or administrator of the estate, but if neither is named, then the task needs to be taken over by a survivor of the deceased.
+The final return is filed on the same form that would have been used if the taxpayer were still alive, but "Deceased:" is written at the top of the return followed the person's name and the date of death.
+The deadline to file a final return is the tax filing deadline of the year following the taxpayer's death.

 Only income earned between the beginning of the year and the date of death should be reported on the final return.